-Practically every experienced marketer today knows how to calculate customer lifetime value (CLV).
+Practically every marketer today knows how to calculate customer lifetime value (CLV).

-Some marketing teams today calculate CLV with — and, in turn, make critical business decisions from —manually updated spreadsheets.
-These spreadsheets feed into a customer revenue prediction model, which only uses some of their customer data sourced from disparate, siloed systems in their stacks.
+Some marketing teams today calculate CLV with — and, in turn, make critical business decisions from — manually updated spreadsheets.
+These spreadsheets feed into a customer revenue prediction model, which only uses some of their internally sourced data from siloed systems in their stacks.

-In fact, there’s a far more efficient means to not only calculate customer lifetime value as it stands today; but to enable you to use CLV in conjunction with everything else you know about a customer.
+In fact, there’s a far more efficient means to calculate customer lifetime value — a model that can enable you to use CLV in conjunction with all other buyer insights.

-In short, the bare-bones customer lifetime value definition is the revenue an organization can expect to generate from a given person over an extensive time period — a buyer or subscriber’s “life expectancy” — using the above formula is, simply put, vital to your business’s long-term success and growth.
+The bare-bones customer lifetime value definition is the revenue a company can expect to generate from a given person over an extensive time period — a buyer or subscriber’s “life expectancy” — using the above formula is, simply put, vital to your business’s long-term success and growth.